nasa/cumulus/docs/workflow_tasks/move_granules.md

 ## Examples

-See [the SIPS workflow cookbook](../data-cookbooks/sips-workflow) for an example of this task in a workflow
+See [the SIPS workflow cookbook](../data-cookbooks/sips-workflow) for an example of this task in a workflow.